By Jodi Mailander Farrell

 Backstage at the Ballet Tours, Sarasota

-Look in on the Sarasota Ballet dancers in their morning class and witness the craftsmanship that goes into creating their exquisite costumes and tutus as part of this guided, behind-the-scenes tour at the FSU Center for the Performing Arts on select Tuesday and Thursday mornings.
+Look in on the Sarasota Ballet dancers in their morning class and witness the craftsmanship that goes into creating their exquisite costumes and tutus as part of this guided at the FSU Center for the Performing Arts on select Tuesday and Thursday mornings.
 The 1½-hour tours are free, but require advance registration.
 Founded in 1990, the Sarasota Ballet employs 56 dancers from around the world.
 With Royal Ballet dancer Iain Webb as director since 2007, the company has achieved international recognition, especially for its many productions of the ballets of Sir Frederick Ashton.
 Info: 941-228-9899, www.sarasotaballet.org.

 Paranormal Pub Crawl, St. Augustine

 A ghost tour like no other, the two-hour Paranormal Public Crawl explores the town’s most notorious haunted taverns, offering “spirits with the spirits.”
 Along with pub lore over a pint of ale, a pub scout and ghost hunting guide teaches you how to use paranormal equipment at four haunted sites, where tour guests enjoy drinks while learning the true gruesome history of the city’s lesser-known dark side.
 Take a lantern-lit stroll through St. Augustine’s hallowed streets, investigate unexplained phenomena and hear chilling tales from beyond as you decide what’s true and merely legend.
 Not a believer?
 You’ll still learn interesting facts about the Ancient City’s past while having a frightfully fun time.
 Info: 904-829-1122, www.ghosttoursofstaugustine.net.